Maxine Feldman: Career

 Feldman wrote the consciousness raising song "Angry Atthis" on May 13, 1969, prior to the Stonewall Riots.
 The debut of the song in Los Angeles has been credited as the first performance of an openly lesbian song.

 In 1970–1971, Feldman met the feminist comedy duo Harrison and Tyler, who had come to perform at the college.
 After hearing the performance of "Angry Atthis," Patty Harrison and Robin Tyler invited Feldman to open for them during their tour of the United States.
 Feldman joined Harrison and Tyler, performing for colleges and once at a state penitentiary, the California Institute for Women.
 After Feldman was introduced as a lesbian performer during one show at Ventura College, the stage manager insisted on informing the audience that Feldman had not been invited by the college.

-A record of "Angry Atthis" was produced by Harrison & Tyler Productions in January 1972.
+A record of "Angry Atthis" was recorded and produced by Harrison & Tyler Productions in January 1972.

 Feldman worked off and on at The Back Room for Alice M. Brock, a friend.
 Other venues included the Village Gate and the Other End, in New York City, and the Ash Grove in Los Angeles.

 In 1974, Feldman shared the stage at the Town Hall in Manhattan with Yoko Ono.
 Variety magazine described the performance as a "smashing success," and said Feldman "proved an impressive spokesman for lesbians with her voice, tunes, interpretation and sense of humor."
 The conservative National Review magazine, which also covered the show, described Feldman as "Jonathan Winters in drag," which Feldman took as a compliment.
 The columnist for National Review wrote: "Maxine exits to her personal refrain, 'No longer afraid to be the big word, letter L, Lesbian.'"

 Under police protection from Ku Klux Klan protesters, Feldman performed comedy at the 1977 National Women's Conference in Houston, Texas.
 Feldman later said of the event, "There were three hundred KKK in the audience carrying placards that read, 'Kill all dykes, kikes, commies, and abortionists,' and I was three out of four."

 Openly Jewish, Feldman decried antisemitism in the women's movement:

 As a kid, I was the only Jew on my block to keep my own nose, and in the Movement's early days, I was the only one to keep my own name.
 Women were changing their names if they had a 'man' ending.
 They said it was to deny the patriarchy, but they were also denying their Jewish identities.
 Feldman is a Jewish name, not a male name.
 When they asked why I didn't change it, I answered, 'Why don't Margie Adam and Cris Williamson change theirs?'

 Feldman performed at the first Michigan Womyn's Music Festival in 1976 and returned to the festival 14 times.
 Feldman's womyn's anthem, "Amazon," was traditionally performed during the opening festivities of the festival.
 In 1986, Feldman gave the Michigan Womyn's Music Festival the rights to the song.